pnp/sp-dev-fx-extensions/samples/react-command-print/README.md

 ## Minimal Path to Awesome

 - Clone this repository
+- Create the "Print Settings List" list with below columns
+  - ListId: Single line of text
+  - Header: Multiline of text
+  - Footer: Multiline of text
+  - Columns: Multiline of text
+  - HeaderAdvancedMode: Yes/No
+  - FooterAdvancedMode: Yes/No
+  - SkipBlankColumns: Yes/No
-- in the command line run:
+- In the command line run:
   - `npm install`
   - update _serve.json_ pointing to your site collection home page
   - `gulp serve`